jammsen/docker-palworld-dedicated-server/README.md

 It is a confirm bug, that changing `BaseCampWorkerMaxNum` in the `PalWorldSettings.ini` has no affect on the server.
 There are tools out there to help with this, like this one: <https://github.com/legoduded/palworld-worldoption>

-Please note that adding `WorldOption.sav` will breaking `PalWorldSetting.ini` and if that happens all the other settings won't be changeable anymore unless that specific tool is used everytime.
+**PLEASE NOTE** that adding `WorldOption.sav` will breaking `PalWorldSetting.ini` and if that happens all the other settings won't be changeable anymore unless that specific tool is used everytime.

 ## Planned features in the future